Pooja-Singh-10/House-Price-Prediction/README.md

 Below are some of the highlights of this project:

-● Explored and analyzed the housing dataset to find the key features that influenced the sales price of the houses ● Developed machine learning algorithm to predict the prices ● Examined Feature Importance using Lasso Regression and Random Forest Regression and determined the various factors affecting the prices of the houses
+● Housing datasets are explored and analyzed in detail to find the key features that influenced the sales price of the houses

+● Machine Learning algorithms are developed to predict the house prices

+● Feature Importance is examined using Lasso Regression and Random Forest Regression and various factors affecting the prices of houses are determined